Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

 ---

-## Step 12: Explore Instance Management
+### Step 12: Explore Instance Management

 Open the VMSS instance list and explore available operations such as:

+- Start
+- Stop
 - Restart
-- Stop
-- Start
 - Reimage
 - Delete
+- View instance details

 Do not delete an instance unless you want to test the operation.